NADCP Equity and Inclusion Award

 - Nominee must be in operation a minimum of two years.

-Nominations are due March 20.
-Questions should be directed to Vanessa Price, email@example.com.
+Nominations are due April 30.
+Questions should be directed to Daryl Jackson, email@example.com.

-WHO MAY NOMINATE: Nominations may be made by state drug court coordinators, professional members of an operational treatment court program, NADCP members, NADCP executive staff or Board of Directors.
+WHO MAY NOMINATE: Nominations may be made by state drug court coordinators, professional members of an operational treatment court program, NADCP members, NADCP executive staff, or members of the NADCP Board of Directors.

-NOMINATION AND SELECTION PROCESS: Nominations will be reviewed and awardee recommended by members of the Cultural Proficiency Committee.
-Selected nominee will be presented to the NADCP Nominations, Orientation and Awards Committee for approval.
+NOMINATION AND SELECTION PROCESS: Nominations will be reviewed and awardee recommended by members of the Equity and Inclusion Committee.
+Selected nominee will be presented to the NADCP Nominations, Orientation, and Awards Committee for approval.
 More than one award may be given.

-AWARD PRESENTATION: Awards will be presented during RISE20, NADCP's annual training conference, May 27-30 in Anaheim, California.
-The winner(s) of this award receive three (3) free registrations to the NADCP Conference.
+AWARD PRESENTATION: Awards will be presented during RISE21, NADCP's annual training conference, August 15-18 at National Harbor, Maryland.
+The winner(s) of this award receive three (3) free registrations to the conference.